About the University

 Brandon Hernandez

-Chief Information Officer, Information Technology Services Gerard Au
+Chief Information Officer, Information Technology Services Gerard Au, M.B.A.

 Director, Strategic Technology Initiatives